The Saskatchewan Mining industry produces many different types of useful ore and minerals.

 Sylvite (potash) was proclaimed Saskatchewan's Mineral Emblem in 1996.

-Saskatchewan is the world leader in uranium production.
+Saskatchewan is a world leader in uranium production.
 The uranium industry provides many jobs and promotes investment and economic development in the province.
 The industry provides all of these benefits in an environmentally and socially responsible manner and is held accountable for its performance.
 Regular internal and external audits on the environment and safety of operations are ongoing and thousands of samples of air, water and vegetation samples are taken annually.
 These samples demonstrate, and the government regulatory agencies agree, that the industry is protecting the environment.